top of page

 5. What’s the Cost — and How Do You Justify It?

-In Perth, postpartum doulas typically range from $50–$120 per hour, depending on experience, inclusions and services.
+In Perth, postpartum doulas typically range from $50–$120 per hour, depending on experience, inclusions, and services.
+When deciding if it’s worth it, it can help to compare the cost of:

 • Future mental health support that may be required if you struggle through postpartum